shulmeister/payrollconverter/README.md

-# Wellsky to Adams Keegan Payroll Converter
+# Adams Keegan Payroll Converter

-A simple static web application that converts Wellsky payroll Excel files to Adams Keegan format.
+A simple static web application that converts payroll Excel files to Adams Keegan format.
 This application runs entirely in the browser with no backend required.

 ## Features